Khatvongtre/AzureDevops/README.md

 Note: I use the **LinearRegression** model, if you use other models the result can be different.

-* Output of streamed log files from deployed application `az webapp log tail -g ODL-clouddevops-216115 -n devops-hiepnd`
+* Output of streamed log files from deployed application `az webapp log tail -g ODL-clouddevops-216115 -n truonglv9-devops`

 ![Architecture Diagram](./Images/Logs.png)